autotelik/datashift_journey/README.md

 Define a journey through your site, via a simple state based DSL, provides a generic Controller that manages navigation for you, collect data via a forms based approach.

-Take any ActiveRecord model and add a state machine that manages a multi-page forms based journey such as a questionnaire, checkout, survey, registration process etc
+Take any ActiveRecord model and add a state machine that manages a multi-page journey such as a questionnaire, checkout, survey, registration process etc

 Provides high level syntactic sugar to program the journey steps, and manage the views and underlying forms.

+Forward and back navigation through the different paths is automatically generated.

 The paths can split, based on values collected or provided by user, and can reconnect later.

-Forward and back navigation through the different paths is automatically generated.

 The underlying gems we are using :